 Introduction & Context

-The tubular centrifuge is a high-speed separation device widely utilized in process engineering for the clarification of dilute solid-liquid suspensions.
+The tubular centrifuge is a high‑speed separation device widely utilized in process engineering for the clarification of dilute solid‑liquid suspensions.
+For applications requiring lower rotational speeds and higher throughput, refer to the decanter centrifuge application criteria.
 By subjecting the feed stream to intense centrifugal forces, the system accelerates the sedimentation of suspended particles that would otherwise settle too slowly under gravity alone.

 The capacity calculation is critical for determining the maximum volumetric feed rate (Q) that ensures the complete retention of a target particle size.
 This is a fundamental design parameter in industries such as biotechnology (cell harvesting), chemical processing (catalyst recovery), and food production (clarification of juices and oils).
-Accurate estimation of this capacity allows engineers to size equipment appropriately and establish operational limits to prevent product breakthrough.
+Accurate estimation of this capacity allows engineers to size equipment appropriately, establish operational limits to prevent product breakthrough, and plan the required regular cleaning and maintenance cycles.

 Methodology & Formulas

-The theoretical capacity is derived from the balance between the radial settling velocity of a particle and the residence time of the fluid within the centrifuge bowl.
-The calculation assumes Stokes' Law applies to the particle motion and that the flow regime is steady-state and laminar.
+The theoretical capacity is derived from the balance between the radial settling velocity of a particle and the residence time in a centrifugal field of the fluid within the centrifuge bowl.
+The calculation assumes Stokes' Law applies to the particle motion and that the flow regime is steady‑state and laminar.

 The terminal settling velocity of a particle under gravity, which serves as a reference for centrifugal separation, is defined as: